openstack/neutron/doc/source/contributor/internals/segments.rst

 resource in the API, that corresponds to the ``NetworkSegment`` entity in the DB layer.
 The extension is implemented as a service plug-in.

+Details about the DB models, API extension, and use cases can be found here: `routed networks spec <http://specs.openstack.org/openstack/neutron-specs/specs/newton/routed-networks.html>`_

 .. note:: The ``segments`` service plug-in is not configured by default.
 To configure it, add ``segments`` to the ``service_plugins`` parameter in ``neutron.conf``